CreatieveNaam/po-paradigma/README.md

 In this chapter we get to know what pointers, control flow, jumps, conditional jumps and calls are.
 We will also learn how to do comparisons.

 ## Pointers
 Pointers are also registers that hold data.
 Pointer points to data.
 That means they hold the memory address of the data (not the value of the data).
-There are a bunch of different pointers but for know it's important to know what the rip pointer is.
+There are a bunch of different pointers but for now it's important to know what the rip pointer is.
 The rip pointer, also known as the index pointer, points to the next address to be executed in the control flow.

 ## Control flow
 By default all code runs from top to bottom.
 The direction a program flows is called the control flow.
 The rip register holds the address of the next instruction to be executed.
 After each instruction the rip register is incremented so that it holds the address of the next instruction to be executed, making the control flow, flow from top to bottom.